CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

 In this challenge, you will deploy a legacy application to a Docker container and run it successfully.
 The process begins with building a Docker container for the application by creating a Docker image.
 Next, you will create an Azure Container Registry (ACR) instance to securely store and manage the app’s container image before pushing the image to the registry.
 To support the application, you will provision a managed PostgreSQL database instance on Azure, ensuring the app has the necessary backend for data storage.
 Finally, you will run the containerized application, review its functionality, and test it by adding a new booking.
 This challenge provides hands-on experience with Docker, Azure Container Registry, and PostgreSQL while working on a practical deployment scenario.

+Here's a simple overview of each service used by the app:

+- **Docker:** Docker is an open-source platform that automates the deployment, scaling, and management of applications.
+It uses containerization technology to package an application and its dependencies into a container, ensuring that it runs consistently across different environments.
+- **Azure Container Registry (ACR):** Azure Container Registry (ACR) is a managed, private Docker registry service provided by Microsoft Azure.
+It allows you to store and manage container images and artifacts in a secure and scalable manner.
+- **PostgreSQL:** PostgreSQL is a powerful, open-source relational database management system (RDBMS).
+It’s known for its robustness, extensibility, and standards compliance.
+Azure Database for PostgreSQL Flexible Server is a fully managed database service designed to provide more granular control and flexibility over database management functions and configuration settings.

 ## Solution Guide

 ### Task 1: Clone the repository for this course